hfarooqui/knowledge_base/docs/aws_storage.md

 #Static (Serverless) website hosting
 - DomainName and Bucket name should be same for your static website (hosted with S3) to work
 - Format http://<bucket_name>.s3-website-<region>.amazonaws.com
+- Serveless - Do not have to worry about EC2 instances or VM's
 - Scales infinately
 - Its a static website.
 Cannot have php, aspx, javascript